Approximately 1.5 million animal shelter dogs are euthanized each year because there aren’t enough homes that can take them.

 Why should I spay or neuter my dog?

 1. It helps control the dog population.
 Spaying and neutering your pets keeps them from reproducing and having babies that you may not be able to afford to keep and may not be re-homed if they’re taken to a shelter.

 2. Your dog will live a healthier life.
 Pets already have too short of lives, so why not try to lengthen their lives when you can?
 Spaying your female dog helps prevent breast cancer and any problems in the uterus – infections or cancer – since the uterus is removed.
 Try to spay her before her first heat to reduce her risk of mammary tumors.
 And if you have a male dog, getting him neutered helps prevent prostate or testicular problems.

+3. It’s inexpensive.
 On average, altering your dog costs between $50 and $170.
 Prices vary slightly depending on the dog’s age, size, weight, and health condition.
 And if your dog is a female and she has already had puppies, the price will be a little higher because the surgery is a little more complicated to perform.

 4. It’s safe.
 Although surgery always has its risks, licensed vets spay and neuter pets all the time, so you don’t need to worry.
 Your vet will first perform a physical exam on your pup and check for any issues.
-As long as you don’t get your dog altered at some dirty, crackpot vet office with no storefront, you (and your dog) will be just fine.

 When should I alter my dog?